[Warning: General spoilers ahead.]

 It’s great to have Canadians among the regular cast, too.
 We last saw Saunders in SurrealEstate, Moore appeared in Shudder’s Slasher: Flesh & Blood, He has recurred on The Good Doctor and A Million Little Things and is a romcom staple, Alpay is familiar from both series work and romcom TV movies, and Konrad was most recently in Van Helsing.

-From airs Sundays at 9 pm/8c on EPIX and is streaming online at EPIX’s website and through EPIX on Prime Video.
+From airs Sundays at 9 pm/8c on MGM+ (formerly EPIX) and is streaming online and through Prime Video.
 The first season will run ten episodes.
 Here’s a sneak peek.

 [Updated 09/26/22: From will be available in Canada on Paramount+ beginning 09/27/22.]